Tommy Edman Player Props: Cardinals vs. Tigers

 Tommy Edman At The Plate

-- Edman is hitting .255 with four doubles, a triple, five home runs and 11 walks.
+- Edman is batting .255 with four doubles, a triple, five home runs and 12 walks.

-- Edman has driven in a run in seven games this year (22.6%), including two games with multiple runs batted in.
+- In seven games this season (21.9%), Edman has picked up an RBI, including two games with multiple runs batted in.

+- In 34.4% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (12.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.